Hurricane Lee generates big swells along northern Caribbean while it churns through open waters

 In August, the National Ocean and Atmospheric Administration updated its forecast and doubled the chance to 60% for an above-normal hurricane system.
 Between 14 and 21 named storms are forecast, with six to 11 predicted to strengthen into hurricanes.
 Of those, two to five are forecast to become major hurricanes — storms that are in Categories 3, 4 or 5.

-Also swirling in the open Atlantic was Hurricane Margot, which became a Category 1 hurricane on Monday afternoon.
-The storm is the fifth hurricane of the season and was located 1,265 miles (2,035 kilometers) northwest of the Cabo Verde islands.
-It had maximum sustained winds of 75 mph (110 kph) and was moving north at 12mph (19 kph).
-It is forecast to remain over open waters.
+Also swirling in the open Atlantic was Hurricane Margot, which became a Category 1 storm Monday afternoon.
+The fifth hurricane of the season was located nearly 1,300 miles (nearly 2,100 kilometers) northwest of the Cabo Verde islands.
+It had maximum sustained winds of 80 mph (130 kph) and was moving north at 12mph (19 kph).
+It was forecast to remain over open waters.